 Personal Use: You may reproduce these publications for your personal, noncommercial use provided that all proprietary notices are preserved.
-You may not distribute, display or make derivative works of these publications, or any portion thereof, without the express consent of the manufacturer.
+You may not distribute, display or make derivative works of these publications, or any portion thereof, without the express consent of IBM.

 Commercial Use: You may reproduce, distribute and display these publications solely within your enterprise provided that all proprietary notices are preserved.
-You may not make derivative works of these publications, or reproduce, distribute or display these publications or any portion thereof outside your enterprise, without the express consent of the manufacturer.
+You may not make derivative works of these publications, or reproduce, distribute or display these publications or any portion thereof outside your enterprise, without the express consent of IBM.

-Except as expressly granted in this permission, no other permissions, licenses or rights are granted, either express or implied, to the publications or any information, data, software or other intellectual property contained therein.
+Rights: Except as expressly granted in this permission, no other permissions, licenses or rights are granted, either express or implied, to the Publications or any information, data, software or other intellectual property contained therein.

-The manufacturer reserves the right to withdraw the permissions granted herein whenever, in its discretion, the use of the publications is detrimental to its interest or, as determined by the manufacturer, the above instructions are not being properly followed.
+IBM reserves the right to withdraw the permissions granted herein whenever, in its discretion, the use of the publications is detrimental to its interest or, as determined by IBM, the above instructions are not being properly followed.